leanprover-community/blog/posts/basic-probabliity-in-lean.md

 ### Known probability distributions

 The Probability/Distributions folder of Mathlib contains several common probability laws: Exponential, Gamma, Gaussian (only in `ℝ`), Geometric, Pareto, Poisson, Uniform.
+Other measures that can be used to build probability distributions are defined elsewhere, in the MeasureTheory folder: counting measure, Dirac, Lebesgue measure.

 For example, the Gaussian distribution on the real line with mean `μ` and variance `v` is a `Measure ℝ`:
 ```lean
 def gaussianReal (μ : ℝ) (v : ℝ≥0) : Measure ℝ := -- omitted
 ```
+The definition is followed by an instance `IsProbabilityMeasure (gaussianReal μ v)` that states that this is a probability measure.
+It is defined as the Dirac distribution for `v = 0`.
 The file where the Gaussian is defined also contains properties of its p.d.f.

 As another example, to take the uniform distribution on a finite set `s : Set Ω`, use `uniformOn s : Measure Ω`.